krawaller/ria2015/react.md

 To get started yourself we recommend the [course demo app](../demo-app).

+Note that there might also be some React stuff in the snippets list on the [JavaScript resource page](../javascript)

 ###Using React in the course

 As already said your main course project will be built using React, along with [Redux](../redux) for data handling and [React Router](../react-router) for routing.